seosgithub/flok/docs/datatypes.md

 ctable_entry {
-  root_view,     //A constant string of the name of the view this controller sets as it's root view. actions,       //A dictionary [String:action_info] that corresponds to a dictionary of action_info object's based on the action's name. spots,         //An array fo spot names for this controller name,          //The name of the controller, useful for certain lookup operations, this is also the ctable key __init__,      //A function that is called when this controller is created.
+  root_view,     //A constant string of the name of the view this controller sets as it's root view. actions,       //A dictionary [String:action_info] that corresponds to a dictionary of action_info object's based on the action's name. spots,         //An array fo spot names for this controller, by default, the 'main' spot is counted as 1 spot. name,          //The name of the controller, useful for certain lookup operations, this is also the ctable key __init__,      //A function that is called when this controller is created.
 Signals service connection and the controller on_entry bits.
   Additionally, all interval timers are configured here based on their unique names.
 Actions that are not active will not receive these events (they